 Service Mesh runs on Kubernetes.
 You can install it on your own K8s environment or run it atop Enterprise PKS for an automated “Day 2” experience.
 (We recommend the latter.)

 The product is now available to Pivotal customers via an invite-only alpha, so reach out to your account team if you'd like early access.
+[Editor's note: the service is now beta.]

 Where do we go from here?
 We plan to extend Service Mesh capabilities to other products in the PCF portfolio, enabling traffic management for multiple Pivotal Application Service (PAS) and PKS environments with a single service.